Activities to Improve Vision Skills

 Visual scanning involves an active scan of the visual environment for a particular object or feature (the target) among other objects or features (the distractors).
 Children with deficits in this area may seem unaware of their environment.
 When doing school work they will often lose their place and have difficulty finding the information that they need.

-You can incorporate scanning skills in all sorts of fun activities.
+We have found many ways that you can incorporate scanning skills in all sorts of fun activities.

 Go bird watching.